-The length of a melody can be long or short.
+The length of melodies can be long or short.
 Short melodic line sequences are also known as a riff or motif.

 The opening of Beethoven’s Fifth Symphony is a good example of this.

-A melody is often referred to as a hook or tune however it should not be confused with a harmony.
+So, what is the difference between melody and harmony?
+A melody is often referred to as a hook, however it should not be confused with a harmony.

 Although the two go hand in hand with each other, a melody is simply a collection of notes.
 Harmony happens when a layer of notes come together.
 There are usually two or more different sounds coming together to form a harmony.

-Think about playing a song on the piano where one hand is playing a melody and the other hand is playing a different melody.
+Think about playing a song on the piano where one hand is playing one melody, and the other hand is playing a different one.
 Both melodies come together to form a harmony.

-Good melody-writing is not a talent that can be formed overnight.
-It is something you will need to practice and get better with over a long period.
+Writing great a great melody is not a talent that can be formed overnight.
+It is something you will need to practice and improve over a long period.
 Never give up!

-If you have been trying and trying to come up with a good melody with little to no luck, always remember that are many successful artists who were once in the same position.
+If you have been trying and trying to come up with a good tune with little to no luck, always remember that there are many successful artists who were once in the same position.

 Broaden your music horizons.
 You never know where you might find inspiration.
 Listen to a wide variety of songs from different genres and eras and try to focus on the distinct melodies that intertwine to create full songs.